Zagrios/bs-manager/README.md

 <div>
     <h2><b>Install Maps</b></h2>
     <span>
-        In addition to managing mods, the tool that allows you to manage and organize custom beatmaps existing on <a href="https://beatsaver.com">Beat Saver</a>, a popular site for sharing custom beatmaps for beat Saber.
-The tool allows you to view and organize your beatmaps, as well as link different versions of the game to share all your maps together.
+        In addition to managing mods, <a href="https://github.com/Zagrios/bs-manager">BSManager</a> that allows you to manage and organize custom beatmaps existing on <a href="https://beatsaver.com">Beat Saver</a>, a popular site for sharing custom beatmaps for beat Saber. <a href="https://github.com/Zagrios/bs-manager">BSManager</a> allows you to view and organize your beatmaps, as well as link different versions of the game to share all your maps together.
     </span>
 </div>
 <br>